-A Kapha person might experience their full potential as living happy and joyful, while taking care of others.
+A kapha person might experience their full potential as living happily and joyfully while taking care of others.

-So depending on your type, Ayurveda improves your wellbeing, helps lift your mood and maximizes your potential.
+So depending on your body type, ayurvedic texts show us how to improve your wellbeing, lift your mood and maximize your potential.

-In Bali, which has a rich heritage influenced by classical India, people actually greet saying, “Om Swasti rastu,” which means, “May you be in the best of health: spiritually, physically, mentally and emotionally.”
+In Bali, which has a rich heritage influenced by classical India and Indian healing systems, people actually greet saying, “Om Swasti Rastu,” which means, “May you be in the best of health: spiritually, physically, mentally and emotionally.”